-The Department of Physics is pleased to announce the Valentino Scholarship, which is equal to the cost of in-state tuition for four years and is awarded to one incoming student per year who plans to major in physics or engineering physics at The Ohio State University.
+The Department of Physics is pleased to announce the Valentino Scholarship, which is an $8,000 per academic year scholarship awarded to one incoming student per year who plans to major in physics or engineering physics at The Ohio State University.
 This scholarship competition is open to any high school senior applying to Ohio State who has declared a major of physics or a pre-major of engineering physics.

 Rules and Regulations

 - Eligibility for this scholarship is limited to students enrolling in The Ohio State University in Autumn 2020 who will major in physics or engineering physics.
 The competition is open to both U.S. citizens and non-U.S.citizens and is not limited to residents of Ohio.

 - This competition is not affiliated with the application process to The Ohio State University.
 All application materials for this scholarship, including high school transcript, must be sent to the address below to assure full consideration for the scholarship.
 Unlike the other requested materials, the committee does have access to view the ACT/SAT score you've sent to the university, so you will not need to resend your official test scores.